 Motivating your elderly loved one with disabilities to stay active is no easy task.
-It’s not just mobility issues that may hold them back, but a fear of injuring themselves, lack of self-confidence, or even cognitive decline associated with aging.
+It’s not just mobility issues that may hold them back, but fear of injuring themselves, lack of self-confidence, or even cognitive decline associated with ageing.
 From imagining new and fun activities with them to doing a little research and helping them connect with others, it’s more than possible to make a huge difference in their quality of life.

-Brainstorm FUN Activities
+Brainstorm FUN activities

-Your aging loved one may not know what they want to do to stay active because they don’t know what’s possible.
+Your ageing loved one may not know what they want to do to stay active because they don’t know what’s possible.
 Talk to your loved one about their likes, dislikes, comfort levels and especially, what they used to enjoy doing.
 Not only will nostalgia inspire them, but so will sharing with them how much exercise and staying active will benefit them both mentally and physically.
 Fun activities for seniors with disabilities can include:

 - Gentle yoga or chair yoga